Désolé (Sexion d'Assaut song): Chart performance

-The song has been a huge hit in France since its release on 12 April 2010 especially since it's a song from the album L'École des points vitaux which was released on 29 March 2010.
+The song has been a huge hit in France since its release on 12 April 2010 especially since it is a song from the album L'École des points vitaux which was released on 29 March 2010.

 The song reached number one on the Syndicat National de l'Édition Phonographique and became a top-ten hit in France, where it reached number five on the Ultratop in Belgium, in France the son became the number one in digital singles category with 4,520 sales in 18 April, and then the song stayed number one for seven weeks from 2 May to 13 June.
 It has also achieved success in many African countries Because of the huge popularity of the group.
 In November 2010, the album L'École des points vitaux was certified triple platinum in France.
 It has sold nearly 400,000 copies.
 It is Maître Gims who signs most of the instrumentals on this CD.
 It achieved peak sales in the 14th week of the year 2010 with 2,720 copies sold in one week.
 The total number of sales reached 271,975 copies.